Interim Team Leader

 Understand the Role: Read the job description carefully to understand the key responsibilities and requirements for the Interim Team Leader position.
 Tailor your application to highlight your relevant experience in managing teams and preparing reports.

 Craft a Strong CV: Ensure your CV is up-to-date and clearly outlines your leadership experience, planning skills, and any relevant qualifications.
-Use bullet points for clarity and focus on achievements that demonstrate your ability to make a difference in a team.
+Use bullet points for clarity and focus on achievements that demonstrate your ability to lead a team effectively.

 Write a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and the local authority.
-Mention specific examples of how you have successfully managed teams or projects in the past, and explain why you are a good fit for this position.
+Mention specific examples of how you have made a difference in previous positions and how you can contribute to their team.

 Follow Up: After submitting your application, consider following up with a polite email to express your continued interest in the position.
-This can help keep your application top of mind for the hiring manager.
+This shows initiative and can help keep your application top of mind for the hiring manager.

 How to prepare for a job interview at Park Avenue Recruitment